PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![pysimplegui_logo](https://user-images.githubusercontent.com/13696193/43165867-fe02e3b2-8f62-11e8-9fd0-cc7c86b11772.png)

-# 2020 - Updates are in Progress

-It's been a little while getting back around to the Cookbook.
-As a result, some of the information was using older design patterns and some better examples need to be included.
-There have been about 1/3 of the changes made so far that need to get made, so be patient.
 # The PySimpleGUI Cookbook

 Welcome to the PySimpleGUI Cookbook!
 It's provided as but one component of a larger documentation effort for the PySimpleGUI package.
 Its purpose is to give you a jump start.